DenisUAL/Uran/README.md

 # To start:

-- cd into progect directory
+- cd into project directory
 - npm install
 - npm start
 - open browser at http://localhost:3000/